-- 1. We contacted both the delegate who represented the State at the UPR and the Permanent Mission to the UN in Geneva or New York: - 2.
+- 1. We contacted the Permanent Mission to the UN either in Geneva (when it does exist) or New York; - 2.
 We contacted all NGOs which took part in the process.
 Whenever NGOs were part of coalitions, each NGO was individually contacted; - 3.
 The National Institution for Human Rights was contacted whenever one existed.